 What makes Luke’s gospel so wonderful is that God sees our lowly condition as we live through the struggle of overcoming a sinful and difficult world.
 Instead of highly educated men and kings in Matthew’s story, Luke’s account is full of women being the ones who speak and proclaim the greatness of God.
-(Luke 1:26-56) Taking that theme further, there are several older people who are the main voices at the beginning and the end of Jesus’ birth story.
-(Luke 1:5-24, Luke 2:21-38) Instead of rulers there are shepherds.
-Instead of Joseph being the main parent figure, it is Mary who meets the angel Gabriel and becomes the clear voice to declare the purposes of God’s son.
+(Luke 1:26-56) Taking that theme further, several older people are the main voices at the beginning and the end of Jesus’ birth story.
+(Luke 1:5-24, Luke 2:21-38) Instead of rulers, there are shepherds.
+Instead of Joseph being the main parent figure, Mary meets the angel Gabriel and becomes the clear voice to declare the purposes of God’s son.
 For Luke, Jesus came to earth through ordinary people of humble origins to rescue the downtrodden who have no recourse outside of God.

 What This Means For Us Today